FirdavsNazar/firdavsnazar/README.md

 Hi there! 👋

-I'm Fredrick, a Web Developer with a focus on building engaging Web and Home pages.
+I'm Firdavs, a Web Developer with a focus on building engaging Web and Home pages.

 ## What I'm Working On 🔭